-At Johnson Roberts Associates we specialize in public projects, here are a few of the areas where we have a proven record of success.
+At Johnson Roberts Associates we specialize in public projects, here are a few of the services we provide — all with proven record of success.

 Public Safety Design